svenarnold/SSLMonitor/README.md

 ## Disclaimer

 SSLMonitor is built for the author's own purpose and learning fun.
 It is not meant to be used in a production environment.
-Therefore it is shared in case somebody else find it useful as an example.
+Therefore it is shared in case somebody else finds it useful as an example.
 No kind of warranty is given to anyone.

 ## License